A note on exponential Rosenbrock-Euler method for the finite element discretization of a semilinear parabolic partial differential equation: Proof of the main result

-where $C$ is a positive constant independent of $h$, $n$, $k$ and $\Delta t$. \end{lemma} \begin{proof} Let us provide a new proof, simpler than the one in \cite{Julia1}.
-Set The composition of the perturbed semigroup can be expanded into a telescopic sum as follow
+\end{lemma} \begin{proof} Let us provide a new proof which does not use any further lemmas, then simpler than the one in \cite{Julia1}.
+Set Using a telescopic sum, we expand $S^h_{m,k}$ as follows:

 Taking the norm in both sides of \eqref{Jul1} and using the stability properties of $e^{tA_h}$ yields